 Any transfer of ownership of an existing life insurance policy from the insured to a trust is subject to the IRS’s “three-year rule,” meaning that the policy is not removed from the insured’s taxable estate until three years have passed.
 An ILIT that is created prior to the purchase of life insurance and that actually purchases the policy is not subject to this rule.

-To discuss whether you will benefit from placing your life insurance in an irrevocable life insurance trust, please contact us at 717.207.7935 or by email to schedule a meeting.
-Based in Lancaster, our team of estate planning lawyers serves clients throughout Pennsylvania.
+To discuss whether you will benefit from placing your life insurance in an irrevocable life insurance trust, please contact us at 717-394-1131 or by email to schedule a meeting.
+While based in Lancaster, our team serves clients throughout Pennsylvania.